-5 Wells has been working closely with the other teaching schools and with Teach Northamptonshire to promote Northamptonshire as the place to teach.
+5 Wells has been working closely with other trusts and collaborators, and with Teach Northamptonshire to promote Northamptonshire as the place to teach.
 Working in partnership we are all trying to address the recruitment issues that are facing all schools across the country by showing potential trainees that Northamptonshire can offer them an excellent start to their teaching careers.

 As part of this promotion we have secured places at Train to Teach events across the country.
-These events are organised by the National College for Teaching and Leadership and aim to show applicants their options for routes into teaching.
+These events help to explain to applicants the various options for routes into teaching.

 So the 5 Wells found itself setting up a stall at the Westminster event, held in the QEII Conference Centre, right opposite Westminster Abbey on a rather grey November Saturday.
 Using the materials produced by NEP – a slide show of Northamptonshire attractions and a series of posters, one of which featured our very own Jamie Pell, and fliers showing all of the School Direct providers in Northamptonshire – we talked to prospective teachers from 9am until 4pm.